Blog ► How to Make Hemp Fibers

 Growing Hemp for Fiber: Traditional Methods and Modern Advancements

 Growing hemp for fiber involves a series of traditional steps combined with modern advancements, aimed at maximizing fiber quality and quantity.
 Each phase, from seeding to retting and fiber processing, plays a vital role in determining the final product's quality.
+Below, we dive deeper into these processes to provide a thorough understanding of hemp fiber production.

 Seeding Rates and Plant Density